What is the Ring of Kerry?

 The Ring of Kerry's hidden gems

-Derrynane House – this was the historic home to one of Ireland’s greatest figures, Daniel O’Connell.
-Explore the grounds and learn the story of ‘The Liberator’.
-A ramble over nearby dunes reveals the golden sands of Derrynane beach.
+Historic home to one of Ireland’s greatest figures, Daniel O’Connell.
+Explore the lush native oak forest on the grounds.
+Learn the story of ‘The Liberator’ in the small museum inside.
+Or simply ramble over nearby dunes to the golden sands of Derrynane beach.

 Best food and drink on the Ring of Kerry

-The Moorings – Portmagee is a quaint little village where you’ll embark for the Skellig islands or cross the bridge to Valentia.
-Before or after, make sure to tuck into some fresh seafood and a creamy pint of Guinness at The Moorings.
-Watch out for the Star Wars paraphernalia behind the bar – this is where Mark Hamill and friends stayed while filming.
+Portmagee is a quaint little village on the Ring of Kerry.
+Embark for the Skelligs from Portmagee.
+Or cross the bridge to Valentia Island.
+But whatever you do, dont forget to tuck into some fresh seafood and a creamy pint of Guinness at The Moorings.
+Watch out for the Star Wars paraphernalia behind the bar.
+This is where Mark Hamill and friends stayed while filming The Last Jedi on the Skellig Islands. https://www.youtube.com/watch?v=EgWmqPquFPE

-Avoca Moll’s Gap – Undoubtedly the most spectacularly-sited outlet of this Irish café-cum-lifestyle chain; enjoy your cappuccino with a stunning view of the mountains.
+Enjoy your cappuccino with a stunning view of the mountains at the most spectacularly-sited outlet of this Irish café-cum-lifestyle chain.
 Take your choice from delicious baked goods, fresh soups, snacks, salads and full hot lunches.

 Don't miss these side trips from the Ring of Kerry

-Valentia Island – landlubbers can explore Valentia Island; accessible by bridge and full of fun activities.
+Even landlubbers can explore Valentia Island!
+It's accessible by road bridge and full of fun activities.
+Hike out to Bray Head for a stunning oceanic panorama - next stop, America!
 Lip-smacking is guaranteed at Valentia Ice Cream, made with milk from a local, grass-fed pedigree herd.
-Hike out to Bray Head for a stunning oceanic panorama – next stop, America!

 Ring of Kerry tips from our VagaGuides